Questions About Our Nail Art

 How do I order nail art?

 There are two ways of ordering.
 You can either shop from our catalog or create nail art directly from a digital photo (jpg) that you supply.
 Simply select the "Shop" link at the top of the home page to order from our catalog of designs.
 If you wish to create custom art from your photo, select the "Create" link to fill out a form and upload your jpg file.
-We will email you a link to a private web page showing you renderings of the nail art for different sized boards.
-If you are satisfied with our simulated results, you can pay for the desired size so we can fabricate your custom order and ship it within a week.
-The cost of the artwork will be dependent on the number of people in the photo and the number of nails used to produce the nail art.
+We will email you renderings of the nail art for different sized boards.
+If you are satisfied with our simulated results, we will send you instructions to pay for the desired size so we can create your custom artwork and ship it within a week.
 Our artwork is available in three sizes: 18"x24", 20"x20", and 22"x36".

 How much does your nail art cost?